 We do our best to ensure that all of our volunteers are safe, comfortable and looked after by our friendly team and organisational partners.
-Living accommodation is often basic but our team will make sure that you have everything you need during your time out here, including clean bathrooms with showers, fans for the hot summer months, plus daily meals provided by a local family.
-We choose to source food from locals so that you can enjoy an authentic cultural travel experience, whilst families can get a sustainable source of income for their service.
+Living accommodation is often basic but our team will make sure that you have everything you need during your time out here, including clean bathrooms with showers, fans for the hot summer months, plus daily meals provided by your local host family.
+We choose to live with Nepali families so that you can enjoy an authentic cultural travel experience, whilst families can get a sustainable source of income for their service.

 Community living a core concept of ours, so everyone who donates their time to Volunteering Journeys will be housed together with other likeminded travellers and volunteers; the purpose of this is to give you an opportunity to meet new people, share your experiences with others, and to encourage organic friendships with your peers.
 There’s plenty of time to travel, sightsee and socialise, so our community-friendly arrangement will help you find others to share your time with.